QuizMaster-world/QuizMasterTerminal/README.md

     cd QuizMasterTerminal
     ```

- 3. Download fuzzywuzzy:
+ 3. Download the requirements:
     ```sh
-    pip install fuzzywuzzy
+    pip install -r requirements.txt
     ```

-4. Run either Quiz Creator or Quiz Game (see below).

-## Quiz Game

-1. In a command line window, enter `./quiz.py` for Linux, `python quiz.py` for Windows.
-2. Follow the prompts in the terminal to select a quiz file (JSON format).
-3. Answer the questions by typing the number corresponding to your choice.
-4. At the end, your score will be displayed.
+4. Start QuizMasterTerminal!.

-## Quiz Creator
+## Playing

-1. In a command line window, enter `./quizcreator.py` for Linux, `python quizcreator.py` for Windows.
+1. In a command line window, enter `./QuizMaster` for Linux, `python QuizMaster` for Windows.
-2. Follow the prompts to create, edit, or delete quiz questions.
+2. Click on the desired button and follow the prompts to play or make your quiz!
-3. Save your quiz to a JSON file for use in the Quiz Game.

 ## Features

 - **Play a Quiz:** Select and play quizzes from JSON files.
 - **Make a Quiz:** Create, edit, and save quizzes in JSON format.
-- **Text-Based Interaction:** All interactions are handled through the terminal for simplicity and compatibility with low-storage devices.
+- **TUI Window:** All interactions are handled through the TUI.

 Enjoy creating and playing quizzes with QuizMasterTerminal!